apriltuesday/eva-opentargets/docs/manual-curation/step3-export-results.md

 ```

 ## Check that the resulting file contains no duplicates
-The resulting list of text-to-ontology mappings should containq1 any complete duplicates.
+The resulting list of text-to-ontology mappings should not contain any complete duplicates.
 Check that this is the case by using the following command.
 If everything is correct, it should not output anything:

 ```bash
 sort ${BATCH_ROOT_BASE}/manual_curation/latest_mappings.tsv | uniq -c | awk '$1 > 1'